Biden's EV metals import plan unlikely to match climate goals -executives | Headlines

 Zaidi said that "building American-made EVs and shipping them around the world will include leveraging American-made parts and resources," including responsibly pursuing and mining EV battery metals.
 To be sure, the U.S. mining industry knows ally supply will be needed.
 Given expansion plans from automakers, the United States is unlikely to be able to supply more than 30% of the lithium it needs to build EVs domestically by 2030, said Joe Lowry, an independent lithium industry consultant.

 "Allies were always going to need to be part of the lithium supply equation," he said.
-(Additional reporting by Trevor Hunnicutt; editing by Amran Abocar and Marguerita Choy)
+(Additional reporting by Trevor Hunnicutt; editing by Amran Abocar, Aurora Ellis and Marguerita Choy)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)